rrm5193/CSCSI331/Hw 2/ReadMe.txt

 File name: "numFinder.py"
-Description: This file either takes a file with a set of 100 single digit numbers, or randomly produces the set itself to find an algorithmic equation that is as close as possible to the target value.
-It will randomly generate starting state and a series of operations to perform before using the random hill-climbing algorithm to go through and choose the best option from swapping numbers, or changing operations to find the closest total.
+Description: This file takes a file with a set of 100 single digit numbers to find an algorithmic equation that is as close as possible to a target value.
+It will randomly generate a starting state and a series of operations to perform before using the hill-climbing algorithm to go through and choose the best option from swapping numbers, or changing operations to find the closest total, repeating this every generation.

 For this program to run nums.txt and nums2.txt must be in the same directory as numFinder.py